 - In a small dish, combine the olive oil and garlic.
 Brush this mixture over the bread slices.

-- Cut the Brie cheese into 8 equal portions.
+- You can remove the rind from the Brie if you like, but I leave it on.
+Cut the Brie cheese into 8 equal portions.
 Place each slice on a slice of bread.

 - Serve immediately.

 This post was originally published on February 14, 2012.
 It has been updated for content and clarity.